 - Is this patient an adult (over the age of 18), an emancipated minor, or a mature minor?
 Yes No If no, stop now.
 The Health Care Decisions Act of 2000 does not apply to selecting a surrogate to make decisions for children.
 An emancipated minor is a person over the age of 16 who has been declared emancipated by a judge or who is over the age of 16 and married.
 A mature minor is a person less than 18 years of age who has been determined by a qualified physician, a qualified psychologist, or an advanced nurse practitioner to have the capacity to make health care decisions. - 2.
 Has the patient been declared "incapacitated"?
-Yes No No If no, stop now.
+Yes No If no, stop now.
 Make the decision with the patient. ("Incapacity" means the inability because of physical or mental impairment to appreciate the nature and implications of a health care decision, to make an informed choice regarding the alternatives presented, and to communicate that choice in an unambiguous manner.) - 3.
 The determination of incapacity must be made by the attending physician, a qualified physician, a qualified psychologist, or an advanced nurse practitioner.

-Name of the physician Date Time
+Name of the physician Time

 a.
 Cause:

 b.
 Nature:

-c.
+e.
 Duration:

 i.
-Was the determination made regardless of age If no, the patient must be reevaluated without a p
+Was the determination made regardless of age and disability?
+Yes No If no, the patient must be reevaluated without a presumption of incapacity.

 ii.
-Does this patient have a court-appointed guard or Medical Power of Attorney (MPA)? lian with the authority to Yes No make health care decisions

-(Note that one physician, one licensed psychologist, or one advanced nurse practitioner who has personally examined the patient must document incapacity for the Medical Power of Attorney to be in effect.)
+Does this patient have a court-appointed guardian with the authority to make health care decisions or Medical Power of Attorney (MPA)?
+Yes No (Note that one physician, one licensed psychologist, or one advanced nurse practitioner who has personally examined the patient must document incapacity for the Medical Power of Attorney to be in effect.)
 If yes, the guardian or MPA representative is authorized to make health care decisions for the patient.